 It is good practice to have your website tested by users with a disability.
 You could also test the site yourself – but if you don’t live with a disability, it can be difficult to determine whether your website is helping or harming people with a disability.

 Put together a group of test users with different disabilities.
 Let them go through your website and find out how easy it is to navigate and work with.
-Let them give you feedback on what works well and what doesn't.
-Based on this feedback, you can customize your website to improve usability.
+Let them give you feedback on what works well and what doesn’t.
+Based on this feedback, you can customise your website to improve usability.

 Get accessibility professionals on board